joshmeee/COVID_Dashboards-Data/README.txt

-The objective of this dashboard is to provide a list of all available dashboards for public consumption on Corona Virus
+The objective of this file is to provide a list of all available dashboards for public consumption on Corona Virus